open-mmlab/mmagic/docs/en/advanced_guides/evaluator.md

 In model validation and testing, it is usually necessary to quantitatively evaluate the accuracy of the model.
 In mmagic, the evaluation metrics and evaluators are implemented to accomplish this functionality.

 - Evaluation metrics are used to calculate specific model accuracy indicators based on test data and model prediction results. mmagic provides a variety of built-in metrics, which can be found in the metrics documentation.
 Additionally, metrics are decoupled from datasets and can be used for multiple datasets.
 - The evaluator is the top-level module for evaluation metrics and usually contains one or more metrics.
 The purpose of the evaluator is to perform necessary data format conversion and call evaluation metrics to calculate the model accuracy during model evaluation.
-The evaluator is typically built by an executor or a testing script, which are used for online evaluation and offline evaluation, respectively.
+The evaluator is typically built by a `Runner` or a testing script, which are used for online evaluation and offline evaluation, respectively.

-The evaluator in mmagic inherits from the evaluator in mmengine, and the basic usage is similar to the evaluator in mmengine.
-For specific information, you can refer to [Model Accuracy Evaluation](https://mmengine.readthedocs.io/zh_CN/latest/design/evaluation.html).
+The evaluator in MMagic inherits from that in MMEngine and has a similar basic usage.
+For specific information, you can refer to [Model Accuracy Evaluation](https://mmengine.readthedocs.io/en/latest/tutorials/evaluation.html).
 However, different from other high-level vision tasks, the evaluation metrics for generative models often have multiple inputs.
 For example, the input for the Inception Score (IS) metric is only fake images and any number of real images, while the Perceptual Path Length (PPL) requires sampling from the latent space.
-To accommodate different evaluation metrics, mmagic introduces two important methods, "prepare_metrics" and "prepare_samplers," to meet the above requirements.
+To accommodate different evaluation metrics, mmagic introduces two important methods, `prepare_metrics` and `prepare_samplers` to meet the above requirements.

 ## prepare_metrics